nyu-software-engineering/containerized-app-exercise/instructions.md

 1. Delete the feature branch.
 1. Pull the latest changes from the remote `main` branch to your local `main` branch.

 All developers are expected to participate in reviewing and approving teammates' pull requests.
-A [GitHub Actions script](./.github/workflows/lint.yml) is included in this repository that will automatically check the code in every pull request for its adherence to the proper code conventions.
-If the code does not pass this check, the pull request must not be approved or merged.

 **Warning**: the longer you let code sit in a feature branch, the more likely your team is to end up in [merge hell](https://en.wikipedia.org/wiki/Merge_hell). .
 Merge feature branches into `main` often to avoid this fate.

+### Code linting and formatting

+A [GitHub Actions workflow script](./.github/workflows/lint.yml) is included in this repository that will automatically run the `pylint` linter and the `black` formatter to check the code in every pull request for its adherence to the proper code conventions.
+If the code does not pass such a check, the pull request must not be approved or merged.

+Due to its general-purpose design, and the fact that it checks all code the same way, regardless of whether that code is part of the web app, machine learning client, or other subsystem, **the given workflow script may not be appropriate for all projects**.
+You are welcome to modify it as necessary to suit your project's needs, as long as the spirit of the check remains the same.

+For example, you may need to set up separate linting and formatting jobs for each subsystem and/or set the linter or formatter to ignore certain files or dependencies, e.g. using `pylint`'s `--ignore` or `--ignored-modules` flags or `black`'s `--exclude` flag.
+It is up to your team to research and implement any such changes.

 ## Documentation